alankrantas/micropython-BPIBIT/README.md

     BPIBIT.pause(100)
 ```

-As an analog sensor, the temperature reading would not be very accurate.
-The [NTC thermistor](https://github.com/BPI-STEAM/BPI-BIT-Hardware/blob/master/docs/NTC-0805-103F-3950F.pdf) has B-value of 3950 and resistence of 10KΩ on 25 celsius.
+As an analog sensor, the temperature reading may not be very accurate.
+The [NTC thermistor](https://github.com/BPI-STEAM/BPI-BIT-Hardware/blob/master/docs/NTC-0805-103F-3950F.pdf) has B-value of 3950 and resistence of 10KΩ at 25 celsius.
 Also according to [BPI:bit v1.4 hardware](https://github.com/BPI-STEAM/BPI-BIT-Hardware/blob/master/docs/BPI-WEBDUINO-BIT-V1_4.pdf) the thermistor has a 5.1KΩ resistor in the voltage divider circuit.
 However the reading may be lower until the board itself warm up.

 If you want to get somewhat more accurate readings before the board warm up, you can call